-One of 30 gardens here is a Garden Railroad.
-Constructed in the spring of 2000, the Garden Railroad features over 700 feet of “G” gauge railroad brass track, trestles, bridges, waterfalls, and a variety of plantings matching the scale of the miniature trains.
+One of thirty gardens here is a Garden Railroad.
+Constructed in the spring of 2000, the Garden Railroad features over 700 feet of "G" gauge railroad brass track, trestles, bridges, waterfalls, and a variety of plantings matching the scale of the miniature trains.
 Higher and lower loops allow two trains to run simultaneously--a diesel engine and a steam engine.
-And a third rail even runs a trolley on a short line.Over 40 tons of rock were used to create this condensed Colorado landscape.
-A great diversity of plants, from dwarf conifer to rock garden miniatures “create” the garden.
+And a third rail even runs a trolley on a short line.Over forty tons of rock were used to create this condensed Colorado landscape.
+A great diversity of plants, from dwarf conifer to rock garden miniatures "create" the garden.
 The water is recycled to the lower pond and up over the two waterfalls.
 The Railroad Garden is a popular attraction for Garden Railroad enthusiasts of all ages!
-The railroad runs May through the first weekend in October.
+The railroad runs May-first weekend in Oct.

 OTHER RAILROADS IN COLORADO

 A four-mile round trip ride through one of the most historic gold fields in Colorado, pulled by authentic steam locomotives.
 Cripple Creek legalized casino gambling in October 1991, and now offers over 20 casinos with slot machines, poker and blackjack.
 The train runs daily from May through October.
 Call (719)680-2640 for prices and times. http://www.cripplecreekrailroad.com/